jflude/lancaster/README.md

 These are utility programs to modify the contents of storages.

 ERASER removes the specified records from the specified storage.
-The storage is compacted to eliminate the holes left behind, unless the -H option is given.
+The storage is compacted to eliminate the holes left behind if the -c option is given.
 (The compaction is performed by moving the last record in the storage to the place where the erased record used to be).

 COPIER makes a copy of the specified source record in the destination storage.